martinandert/gql/README.md

 ## Example

-Run `bin/console` for an interactive prompt and enter the following:
+Run `bin/console` for an interactive prompt (loaded with example models/data) and enter the following:

 ```ruby
 puts q(<<-QUERY_STRING).to_json